Namaste Wahala

 Namaste Wahala (lit.
 'Hello Trouble') is a 2020 Nigerian cross-cultural romantic comedy film produced, written and directed by Hamisha Daryani Ahuja on her directorial debut.
 The film stars Ini Dima-Okojie and Ruslaan Mumtaz in the lead roles.

 This film was hailed as the first major collaboration between Bollywood and Nollywood which are two of the biggest film industries in the world.

 The film is based on relationship between an Indian man and a Nigerian woman who defy the odds despite their different backgrounds and cultures.
 It had limited theatrical release in Nigeria on 1 December 2020 and opened to positive reviews from critics.
 The film was globally streamed via Netflix on 14 February 2021 coinciding with the Valentine's Day and received mixed reviews.

-Synopsis
+Plot

-Raj (Ruslaan Mumtaz), an Indian-born investment banker based in Lagos, falls in love with Didi, (Ini Dima-Okojie), a Nigerian pro bono lawyer with her friend Leila's (Hamisha Daryani Ahuja) NGO.
-The couple keep their relationship under wraps as Didi's father, Ernest, (Richard Mofe-Damijo) prefers his employee Somto (Ibrahim Suleiman) as a suitor.
-He also disapproves of Didi's commitment to the NGO as opposed to her dedication to his powerful law firm.
+Raj–an Indian-born investment banker based in Lagos–falls in love with Didi, a Nigerian pro bono lawyer who works for her friend Leila's NGO.
+The couple keep their relationship under wraps as Didi's father, Ernest, prefers his employee, Somto, as a suitor.
+He also disapproves of Didi's commitment to the NGO as opposed to dedication to his powerful law firm.
 After dating for three months, Raj introduces himself to Didi's family who are shocked to discover he is Indian, as Didi had not informed them beforehand.

-Didi seeks justice for fellow NGO volunteer, Jane, (Imoh Eboh) who has been physically assaulted by Raymond (Chukwuemeka Okoye), Ernest's major client's son, and refuses to drop the case when Ernest reminds her of his business ties with Raymond's family, choosing to resign from her father's firm instead.
-Raymond is represented by Preemo (Osas Ighodaro), Didi's scheming nemesis who constantly taunts her legal background, and is bent on securing a superior position with Ernest's firm.
+Didi seeks justice for fellow NGO volunteer, Jane, who has been physically assaulted by Raymond, Ernest's major client's son.
+She refuses to drop the case when Ernest reminds her of his business ties with Raymond's family, choosing to resign from her father's firm instead.
+Raymond is represented by Preemo, Didi's scheming nemesis who constantly taunts her legal experience and is bent on securing a superior position with Ernest's firm.
 Raymond denies having attacked Jane, claiming she had attempted to murder him in a hotel corridor instead.
-Unfortunately, the only proof leading to Jane's innocence has mysteriously disappeared as Preemo has destroyed the CCTV footage.
-Didi is furious, and after accusing Ernest of choosing monetary gain over moral principles she leaves the family home for Raj's apartment.
+Unfortunately, the only proof of Jane's innocence has mysteriously disappeared as Preemo has destroyed the CCTV footage.
+Didi is furious, and after accusing Ernest and his firm of choosing monetary gain over moral principles she leaves the family home for Raj's apartment.

-Raj's mother Meera (Sujata Sehgal) is horrified upon meeting Didi during a visit to Nigeria, and is against the relationship due to their cultural differences.
-Although Meera reluctantly agrees to stay in Raj's apartment with her son and his girlfriend she remains hostile towards Didi, resulting in several clashes between the two women including a comical incident involving Raj who is torn between Meera's home-cooked meals and Didi's instant Indomie, but Didi refuses to show intimidation.
+Raj's mother Meera is horrified upon meeting Didi during a surprise visit to Nigeria, and is against the relationship due to their cultural differences.
+Although Meera reluctantly agrees to stay in Raj's apartment with her son and his girlfriend, she remains hostile towards Didi, resulting in several clashes between the two women including a comical incident involving Raj who is torn between Meera's home-cooked meals and Didi's instant Indomie, but Didi refuses to show intimidation.